 How many emails can I send for free with these providers?

-Free-tier limits vary significantly (as of 2026): SendGrid allows 100 emails/day, Brevo allows 300/day, Mailjet allows 200/day (6,000/month), Mailchimp covers up to 500 contacts and 1,000 sends/month, HubSpot gives 2,000/month, and Amazon SES allows 62,000/month when sending from EC2.
-Postmark and Mailgun no longer offer free tiers, only trial periods.
+Free-tier limits vary significantly as of May 2026: SendGrid offers a 100-email/day free trial, Brevo allows 300 sends/day, Mailjet allows 200 sends/day (6,000/month), Mailchimp covers 250 contacts and 500 sends/month, HubSpot gives 2,000 sends/month, Mailgun has a limited free plan at 100 messages/day, and Amazon SES offers 3,000 free message charges/month for the first 12 months.
 Confirm limits on provider pages before committing, since free-tier terms change.

 Key Takeaways: Finding the Right Business ESP for Your Use Case